quartiq/booster/doc/project_plan.md

 All channels expose an EEPROM with a EUI-48 identifier.

 The booster main-board also supports the following control/measurements for each channel:
-* Analog bias voltage control for adjusting the output power
+* Analog bias voltage control for adjusting the channel gain
 * Voltage measurement of the 5V main power rail provided to the channels
 * Current measurement of the 5V pre-amp power rail provided to the channels.
 * Current measurement of the 28V rail provided to the channels.